 Titanium and Friends are for life!

 I remember my trip up to Sommerville Massachusetts back in 1991 to visit Merlin Metalworks like it was yesterday.
-We took a peak in Fat City Cycles and visited Mike Augspurger at his new venture at One-Off Titanium.
+We took a peek in Fat City Cycles and visited Mike Augspurger at his new venture at One-Off Titanium.
 I remember the smell of Merlin’s and Mike’s machine shop, the tools, and the precise attention to detail that is a requirement for building titanium bikes.
 Those shops left a lasting impression on me so much that I soon pursued a career as a machinist and CNC 5-axis programmer.